Armour

 Bucklers are small, round shields designed for parrying or deflecting blows.
 They are usually made of steel for they need to be tremendously durable to survive the brutal blows of hand-to-hand combat.
 Using a buckler requires great skill, but a nimble warrior can protect himself from blows which would otherwise cripple him.

-Chaos armour
+Chaos Armour

-Chaos only, Border Town Burning supplement
+Border Town Burning supplement (1c)

 Chaos Armour is a suit of strangely-worked and unnatural metal.
 It is the mark of a Dark God's favour.
 While most suits of Chaos Armour are received as Gifts from an Infernal Patron, they can be acquired, though only from Chaos Dwarfs in an exclusive exchange for many captives or perhaps some impossible deed to further their interests.